A non-compact convex hull in generalized non-positive curvature: Conical midpoint maps

 \begin{definition} We say that \(m\colon X\times X \to X\) is a \textit{conical midpoint map} if for all \(x\), \(y\), \(z\in X\), the following holds: \begin{enumerate} \item \(m(x,x)=x\), \item \(m(x,y)=m(y,x)\), \item \(d(m(x,y), m(x, z)) \leq \frac{1}{2} d(y,z)\). \end{enumerate} \end{definition}

-We remark that for midpoints in Euclidean space, the inequality in \eqref{it:ax3} becomes in fact an equality.
+We remark that for midpoints in Euclidean space, the inequality in \eqref{it:ax3} becomes an equality.
 It is easy to see that if \(m\) is as in Definition~\ref{def:conical-midpoint-map}, then \(z=m(x_1, x_2)\) is a midpoint of \(x_1\) and \(x_2\).
-Indeed,

-and thus using the triangle inequality, we find that \(d(z, x_i)=\tfrac{1}{2} d(x_1, x_2)\).
-Hence, a conical midpoint map is a midpoint map in the usual sense.

 Furthermore, \eqref{it:ax3} can be upgraded to a more general inequality involving four points.
-For all \(x\), \(y\), \(x'\), \(y'\in X\), one has
+Indeed, for all \(x\), \(y\), \(x'\), \(y'\in X\), it holds